 States Approved in 2017: Alabama, New Hampshire, New York, North Carolina, North Dakota, Oklahoma, Pennyslavinia, South Dakota, Florida, Kansas, Kentucky, Louisiana, West Virginia, Minnesota, Missouri, Nevada,

 States pending for approval in 2017: New Jersey, New Mexico, Texas, Wilconsin

 The following states are DC self-report or auto approval states.
 Approval of this course is not acknowledgment or ruling by the Board that the methods taught in this course are recognized and approved by the Board as the appropriate practice of chiropractic as defined in your state.

-Auto Approval in 2017: Colorado, Connecticut, Delaware, District of Columbia, Georgia, Idaho, Rhode Island, South Carolina, Utah, Vermont, Virginia, Washington, Wyoming, New Brunswick CAN, New Foundland CAN, Ontario CAN, Quebec CAN, Puerto Rico, Maryland, Massachusetts, Indiana, Michigan, Mississippi
+Auto Approval in 2017: Colorado, Connecticut, Delaware, District of Columbia, Georgia, Idaho, Rhode Island, South Carolina, Ohio, Utah, Vermont, Virginia, Washington, Wyoming, New Brunswick CAN, Newfoundland CAN, Ontario CAN, Quebec CAN, Puerto Rico, Maryland, Massachusetts, Indiana, Michigan, Mississippi

-DC Self Report in 2017: Illinois, Iowa, Montana, Nebraska, Oregon, British Columbia CAN, Quebec CAN
+DC Self Report in 2017: Oregan, Illinois, British Columbia CAN, Quebec CAN, Montana, Nebraska, Iowa

 Sherman College is a CE Accredited College; therefore, applications are not made to the states listed as Auto Approval or DC-Self.
 If your state is listed as “auto-approved” or “dc-self” for a program, check with your board to be sure the course content falls within your board’s scope of practice requirements/definitions.